 We will contribute to keeping communities clean.
 We will carry out interventions where appropriate to improve the air quality of school buildings.
 For example we will review and improve ventilation when replacing or repairing windows.
-We are fully aware of the impact of Covid 19 and the necessity to create appropriate ventilation to reduce the risk of germ spread.
-We are also aware that we need to consider the concentration of CO2 in rooms and will install where possible automatic window openings to mitigate the impact of CO2.
+As we are aware that there is a need to consider the concentration of CO_2 in rooms and will install where possible automatic window openings to mitigate the impact of CO_2 .